anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 of certain devices.
 To prevent this, the underlying message transport channel can be encrypted, for instance by employing TLS.
-On the link between the pledge and the registrar, this is easily achieved by reusing the existing TLS channel between them.
+For the communication between the pledge and the registrar, the use of TLS is already provided but needs to be obeyed for the further transport from the registrar to a backend RA.

 # Acknowledgments